sirigadipudi/sirigadipudi/about.md

 ### Quote
-"Get the Facts first then you can distrot them as you please" - Mark Twain
+"Get the facts first and then you can distrot them as you please" - Mark Twain